rvl13/stm32-button-blinky-no-ram/README.md

 ## Project Structure

-- There are nine different projects, each introduces further/different optimizations to the previous one.
+- There are multiple different projects, each introduces further/different optimizations to the previous one.
 Size of the compiled binary is mentioned in *(brackets)* at the end :
     - **button_blinky_01**
         - Simple button blinky with minimal startup code. *(268 bytes)*
     - **button_blinky_02**